22-32-109.1. Board of education - specific powers and duties - safe schools.

 (e) To the extent possible, each school district to enter into memoranda of understanding with the community partners specifying responsibilities for responding to incidents;

-(f) To the extent possible, each public school to create an all-hazard exercise program based on NIMS and to conduct tabletop exercises and other exercises in collaboration with community partners from multiple disciplines and, if possible, multiple jurisdictions to practice and assess preparedness;
+(f) To the extent possible, each public school to create an all-hazard exercise program based on NIMS and to conduct tabletop exercises and other exercises in collaboration with community partners from multiple disciplines and, if possible, multiple jurisdictions to practice and assess preparedness and communications interoperability with community partners;

 (I) Orientation meetings to inform all parties about emergency operation plans and procedures;

-(II) Drills, in addition to annual fire drills, to improve individual and student emergency procedures; and
+(II) All-hazard drills, in addition to fire drills, to improve individual and student emergency procedures and to test communications interoperability; and

 (III) Tabletop exercises to discuss and identify roles and responsibilities in different scenarios;